Yvonne Shortt: African American Marbleization

 An Act of Civil disobedience dating back to 2016, African American Marbleization is a series of guerrilla sculptures by Yvonne Shortt.
 It is the artist's response to oppression and racisms of African Americans in art, history, and her country.
 The pieces are cast in marble dust and installed outdoors as installations or small sculptures.
-The fragment pieces are installed on underpasses or other cement structures while the busts are often coupled with natural materials like water, wood, and the earth.
+The fragment pieces are also installed at universities including Queens College, Northeastern, New York University, and Marymount College.
+The work is also located at non profits including The Underground Railroad Museum, The Ely Center, and the Museum for Contemporary Artists.
+Other spaces include gardens, NYC Parks, and private collections.

 Artistic Response to A.I.R.
 Gallery

 Yvonne Shortt became a member of A.I.R.
 Gallery in January, 2021.
 Soon after in 2021, Ms. Shortt Co-found A.I.R.
 Gallery's Research and Development Committee with Daria Dorosh, founding member of A.I.R.
 Gallery.
 The committee seeks to make, model, and introduce new frameworks for artists; allowing artists to disrupt the scarcity mindset and patriarchal systems commonly encountered in the art world.

 Ms. Shortt began working on an artistic response project that speaks to the personal difficulties experienced as an African American woman at A.I.R.
-Gallery.
-The encompassing goal, to seek honest communication and respect.
-A series of works produced for the artistic response make use of materials such as varying types of rope, cotton, wood branches.
+Gallery after an incident where another member cautioned her about using rope and natural materials linking the materials to lynching.